doctrine/doctrine-laminas-hydrator/docs/en/performance-considerations.rst

 Performance Considerations
 ==========================

-Although using the hydrator is like magical as it abstracts most of the tedious task, you have to be aware that it can leads to performance issues in some situations.
-Please carefully read the following paragraphs in order to know how to solve (and avoid!) them.
+Using this hydrator abstracts most of the tedious tasks, but be aware that it can lead to performance issues in some situations.

 Unwanted Side-Effects
 ---------------------

-You have to be very careful when you are using Doctrine hydrator with complex entities that contain a lot of associations, as a lot of unnecessary calls to database can be made if you are not perfectly aware of what happen under the hood.
-To explain this problem, let’s have an example.
+Be careful when using Doctrine hydrator with complex entities that contain a lot of associations because a lot of unnecessary calls to the database may be made if you are not aware of what is happening under the hood.
+To explain this problem, take the following entity:

-Imagine the following entity :

 .. code:: php